shufflrr/userguide/src/presentations-uploading.md

 ![Uploading from other pages](img/presentations-upload-otherpage.png)

+<a name="uploadProcessing"></a>
+## File Processing

-* <a name="uploadProcessing"></a>File uploading takes a few minutes for processing.
+File processing takes a few minutes when a file is added or saved.
 Here's how to track that:
 * You will see arrows going in a circle at the top right of the screen with a little number showing the number of files being processed.

 ![Uploading queue icon](img/presentations-upload-queueicon.png)